gameboycameraman/invading_invaders/documentations/about_us.md

 This project is part of our practice final projects and we are proud and happy to share it with all of you.

 Working on such subject was complex for various reasons.
-First the idea of hacking, as glamourous it can sound, is full of grey zones, the most important being:
+First the idea of hacking, as glamorous it can sound, is full of grey zones, the most important being:

 * Is it legal to hack a game ?